aregtech/areg-sdk/README.md

 ## Software build[![](https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/pin.svg)](#software-build)

-The source code of the AREG SDK is implemented using **C++17** and can be compiled on multiple platforms, CPUs, and compilers.
+The source codes of the AREG SDK are implemented using **C++17** and can be compiled on multiple platforms, CPUs, and compilers.
 - **Supported compilers:** GCC, Clang, Cygwin GCC, and MSVC.
 - **Supported platforms:** Windows, Linux, and macOS.
 - **Supported CPU:** x86, x86_64, arm, and aarch64.